xuri/excelize-doc/en/image.md

 func (f *File) GetPicture(sheet, cell string) (string, []byte, error)
 ```

 GetPicture provides a function to get picture base name and raw content embed in a spreadsheet by given worksheet and cell name.
+This function is concurrency safe.
 This function returns the file name in the spreadsheet and file contents as `[]byte` data types.

 For example: